steffy-lo/Mississauga-Code-Club/main-project/README.md

 If you have Node.js installed, type `make setupheroku`.
 This will download and log into Heroku (will require you to do things)

 If you have the Heroku command line installed but are not yet logged in, type either `make login` or `heroku login` to perform the login process.

+# Software Required For Deployment
+Docker

+Node.js (for building React, also helps with installing the Heroku CLI)

+Heroku CLI